 Free camps search options for free

-Don’t want to spend your money on a tool to find free camps in Australia?
+Don’t you want to spend your money on a tool to find free camps in Australia?
 Not a problem.
 Here are some tips to find free camps on your route:

 - Check information centers in towns you pass.
 Information centers are situated in almost every civilization, no matter how small.

-- Ask locals, in shops or at gas stations.
+- Ask locals, in shops, or at gas stations.
 They might be able to tell you where you can stay the night without breaking the law.